ownclo/blog/posts/calling-python-from-haskell.md

 ==========

 In this blog I'm using [Pandoc][] to convert Markdown to HTML.
-It's by far the best and most powerful markdown converter, with just a little weakness: It's syntax highlighting based [highlighting-kate][] is less good and supports less languages than the Python library [Pygments][], which is the de-facto standard highlighter used by Github and others.
+It's by far the best and most powerful markdown converter, but it has one, albeit little
+weakness: Its syntax highlighting is based [highlighting-kate][], which is less good and supports less languages than the Python library [Pygments][], the de-facto standard highlighter used by Github and others.

-Fortunately, it's easy to implement custom highlighting thanks to the great API of Pandoc.
-It's just two functions in [**Text.Highlighting.Pygments.Pandoc**][thpp]:
+Fortunately, it's easy to implement custom highlighting thanks to the great API of Pandoc, with just two functions in [**Text.Highlighting.Pygments.Pandoc**][thpp]:

 ```haskell